vedas-dixit/LocalAgent/documentation.md

 - Adjust the Markdown theme or border
   - Edit `utils/markdown_render.py`.
 The color theme and panel style are defined in `_get_console()` and in the `Panel(...)` call.

+- Change behavior of `save_md_locally`
+  - Edit `tools/save_md.py`.
+You can change the base directory (`./LocalStore`) or filename rules.

+- Change behavior of `summarize_text`
+  - Edit `tools/summarize_text.py`.
+It uses `ChatOllama(model="gpt-oss:120b-cloud", temperature=0.4)` and formats a Markdown summary with a Key Takeaway section.
+Replace the model name with one you have locally if needed, or adjust the prompt.

 ## 14. Security and privacy

 - The vector store is saved locally in `./chromadb_store`.